-Field or Box Description Select a Filter From the drop-down list, select the desired mainframe filen filter.
-Libraries that meet the filter criteria display in the text Select Result This text box shows all libraries on the mainframe that meet the naming criteria of the selected filter.
+Field or Box Description Select a Filter From the drop-down list, select the desired mainframe filename filter.
+Libraries that meet the filter criteria display in the text box.
+Select Result This text box shows all libraries on the mainframe that meet the naming criteria of the selected filter.
 Select the desired library from this list.
 Current Selection Shows the personal development library currently selected.
 The checked out component will be copied to this library.

-Note that if the component is present already you will receive a Multiple Checkout Item Warning window, where you can decide what to do further.
+If the component is already present, you will receive a alreadyMultiple Checkout Item Warningalready window, where you can decide what to do further.

-S ZMF/Eclipse
+S ZMF/Eclipse ×

 Multiple Checkout Item Warning

 Checkout Target:

 JPRESTO.ABS(ACPCPY2X)

 Checkout Target has existing ZMF/Eclipse checkout item(s).
 Select an Option and press OK or press Cancel to exit.

 Replace existing checkout item(s) with this new item.

 Add this Checkout Item to the list of active checkouts

-(?)
+?
 OK Cancel